 5.x.2 Collaboration scenarios

-5.x.2.1 Multi-AS media delivery with dynamic content generation
+5.x.2.1 Multi-endpoint media delivery with dynamic content generation

-In this scenario, the 5GMSd Client requests adaptive media streaming content from two or more 5GMSd Application Server instances.
-The Client may choose one 5GMSd AS or use multiple simultaneously.
-This allows the client to distribute network load across Application Servers and M4 downlink transports, optimize costs, as well as improve QoS.
+In this scenario, the 5GMSd Client requests adaptive media streaming content from two or more 5GMSd Application Server endpoints.
+The 5GMSd Client may choose one 5GMSd AS endpoint or use multiple simultaneously.
+This allows the client to distribute network load across Application Server instamces and M4 downlink transports, optimize costs, as well as improve QoS.

-The content retrieved over reference point M4d includes both media segments and playlist/MPD.
-In some cases, a different 5GMSd AS instance may serve different groups of segments and/or different media playlists/manifests.
+The content retrieved over reference point M4d includes both media segments and manifests/playlists.
+In some cases, a different 5GMSd AS endpoint may serve different groups of segments and/or different media playlists/manifests.

-The client’s Media Session Handler discovers the URLs of these Application Servers from the 5GMSd Application Function (AF), either through a Media Entry Point or from a separate piece of metadata.
-QoE metrics from the client may be used by the 5GMSd AF to determine the best 5GMSd AS instance(s) for each client to use when streaming media.
+The 5GMSd Client’s Media Session Handler discovers the URLs of these 5GMSd AS endpoints from the 5GMSd Application Function (5GMSd AF), either through a Media Entry Point or from a separate piece of metadata.
+QoE metrics from the 5GMSd Client may be used by the 5GMSd AF to determine the best 5GMSd AS instance(s) for each client to use when streaming media.
 Figure 5.x.2.1-1 shows the 5GMSd Client communicating with multiple 5GMSd AS instances.
-Each AS instance has no direct communication with its peers; rather it communicates (minimally) with the 5GMSd Application Provider via reference point M2d and with the 5GMSd AF (not depicted) via reference point M3d.
+Each 5GMSd AS instance has no direct communication with its peers; rather it communicates (minimally) with the 5GMSd Application Provider via reference point M2d and with the 5GMSd AF (not depicted) via reference point M3d.

 Figure 5.x.2.1-1: Multi-AS media delivery within 5G system with dynamic content generation

-In this case the 5GMSd AS includes dynamic content generation and generates, based on content ingested from the 5GMSd Application Provider via reference point M2d new media segments and/or representations.
+In this case the 5GMSd AS includes dynamic content generation and generates, based on content ingested from the 5GMSd Application Provider via reference point M2d, new media segments and/or representations.

 5.x.3 Architecture mapping

-Editor's Note: An architecture mapping will be provided once this CR is endorsed.

-5.x.3.1 Content formatting at multiple AS sources following REaP
+5.x.3.1 Content formatting at multiple 5GMSd AS endpoints following REaP

 REaP as defined in [DASH9] may be used in the context of the downlink media streaming architecture by instantiating a streaming head-end in the 5GMSd AS.
 To create an interchangeable media presentation independently at each 5GMSd AS instance, the content preparation feature is used as shown in the below figure.